-When a transistor in the inverter is opened, the voltage across the motor increases by a dV/dt ratio that depends on:
+When a transistor in the inverter is opened, the voltage across the motor increases by a dU/dt ratio that depends on:

-- the motor cable (type, cross-section, length screened/armoured or unscreened/unarmoured) - inductance
+- the motor cable (type, cross-section, length screened or unscreened) - inductance

-The natural induction causes an overshot U{PEAK} in the motor voltage before it stabilises itself at a level which depends on the voltage in the intermediate circuit.
-The rise time and the peak voltage U{PEAK} affect the service life of the motor.
+The natural induction causes an overshot $U{\mbox{\scriptsize PEAK}}$ in the motor voltage before it stabilises itself at a level which depends on the voltage in the intermediate circuit.
+The rise time and the peak voltage UPEAK affect the service life of the motor.
 If the peak voltage is too high, motors without phase coil insulation are the ones that will primarily be affected.
-If the motor cable is short (a few meters), the rise time and peak voltage are lower.
+If the motor cable is short (a few metres), the rise time and peak voltage are lower.
 If the motor cable is long (100 m), the rise time and peak voltage will increase.

 If very small motors are used without phase coil insulation, it is recommended to fit a LC filter after the frequency converter.

-Typical values for the rise time and peak voltage UPEAK measured on the motor terminals between two phases:
+Typical values for the rise time and peak voltage UPEAK are measured on the motor terminals between two phases.